|For a limited time:

 - MUS-101: Traditional Liturgy

-While most of the liturgy is presented in Hebrew, transliterations and English translations are provided.
+While most of the liturgy is presented in Hebrew or Aramaic, transliterations and English translations are provided.
 The student may find a basic knowledge of Biblical or Modern Hebrew to be helpful, but it is not a prerequisite for this course.

 - MUS-201: Torah Cantillation